Peninsula Water Supply Project

 In August 2014, CPUC announced a delay in the issuance of the draft environmental impact report until January 2015, in part due to the lack of information from a test well, but also to include preliminary information from the bore hole drillings done at the primary and secondary source water intake sites.
 Without information provided by the test well drilling and operation, the environmental assessment will be incomplete as the model developed from the bore hole drillings will remain unconfirmed.

 Cal-Am received approval in November 2014 from the California Coastal Commission to drill the test well on the CEMEX site.
-Construction has begun and is expected to be completed by March 2015.
+Construction was completed in March 2015 with results posted at the project website.

 The California Public Utilities Commission (CPUC) held the project evidentiary hearing for the Monterey Peninsula Water Supply Project (PWSP) during April 2013.
 At this hearing, interveners in this process were able to cross-examine witnesses who have previously submitted 'expert' testimony about the various aspects of the project, from proposed user rates to design and construction, and to the public benefits.
 Both Monterey County Farm Bureau (MCFB) and Salinas Valley Water Coaltion (SVWC) are interveners and participated in this hearing, (conducted similarly to a courtroom trial).
 Much to our surprise, through cross-examiniaton it came out that most of the water experts are not aware of the extent of the Salinas Valley aquifer, its boundaries, and that alternative source water sites are also within the boundaries of the groundwater basin.
 We have been successful in demonstrating a need for five additional studies needed to characterize the groundwater basin, in addition to the studies gained from the source water test well.